 More moms than ever are returning to work after maternity leave.
 According to the U. S. Department of Labor, 70% of mothers with children under 18 years old are working moms, and 75% of those mothers work full time.
 Many working moms struggle with feelings of guilt and overwhelm as they try to “do it all”.
 Raise your hand if this is you, mama.

 Being a mom is hard work, and being a working mom is really freaking hard work.
-The trick is to try to find a healthy work-life balance.
+Finding a true work-life balance can feel impossible.
+The trick is to try to find a healthier work-life balance.
 I know, easier said than done, but don’t worry.
-I’m sharing proven strategies you can use to help you achieve work-life balance as a working mom.
+I’m sharing proven strategies you can use to help you achieve a better work-life balance as a working mom.
 And if these don’t work, there’s always wine!

-8 Strategies Moms Can Use to Achieve Work-Life Balance
+8 Strategies Moms Can Use to Achieve a Better Work-Life Balance

 1. Use productivity hacks to get ahead of the game.